Vijayabaskar56/redicalstart-student-attedence/README.md

 - POST /api/addstudent: Adds a new student.
 - PUT /api/updatestudent/:id: Updates an existing student.
 - DELETE /api/deletestudent/:id: Deletes an existing student.

-## Environment Variables

-- DEV_USERNAME: The username for the development database.
-- DEV_PASSWORD: The password for the development database.
-- DEV_DATABASE: The name of the development database.
-- DEV_HOST: The host of the development database.
-- PORT: The port on which the server will run.